-You can change settings that affect Quicken's registers by choosing Preferences from the Edit menu, clicking the Registers icon, and selecting or clearing the checkboxes.
+You can change settings that affect Quicken's registers by choosing Preferences from the Edit menu, choosing the Customize option, then Registers, and selecting or clearing the checkboxes.
 For example, you can enter amounts without decimal points, use the Return key instead of the Tab key to move between fields, or ask Quicken to warn you when you enter a duplicate check number.
 Any changes you make to the preferences are in effect for all your registers and other data-entry areas in Quicken.